veereshkatageri/doc-as-code/hello_doc_as_code/source/template_doc_as_code.rst

 #. include glossary
 #. cross reference
 #. numbered lists/bullet lists
 #.
-Hirearchy of the chapters
+Hierarchy of the chapters
 #.
 How to ignore specific technical term
 #. git changelog